exakat/exakat-docker/docs/description/Classes/EmptyClass.md

-Empty Classes
 Classes that do no define anything at all.
+This is probably dead code.

 Classes that are directly derived from an exception are omitted.

 <?php